vinodvon/name_any_color/README.md

-name_any_color
+# name_any_color

-"name_any_color" is a JavaScript library that can be used to find the closest color name to any given color value.
-This library can be installed using npm, and can be used on any JavaScript framework or environment that supports the CommonJS module system.
+A JavaScript library for finding the closest color name to any given color value..
+This npm module can be used on any JavaScript framework or environment that supports the CommonJS module system .

-Installation
+## Installation

-To install "name_any_color" using npm, run the following command: npm install name_any_color
+npm install name_any_color

-Usage
+## Usage

 To use "name_any_color", you can import it into your JavaScript code using the following syntax: const nac = require('name_any_color');